 There are some disadvantages to using stored procedures and you’ll find some blog posts encouraging you to not use them.
 Some of the disadvantages I think are worth mentioning include:

-Stored procedures are written in vendor specific languages and that makes it hard to transfer them from one installation, such as Oracle, to another like SQL Server.
+They are written in vendor specific languages and that makes it hard to transfer them from one installation, such as Oracle, to another like SQL Server.

 Testing and debugging stored procedures can be tricky.
-It can be more difficult to put together the debugging tools to allow you to step through and trace stored procedures.
+It can be more difficult to put together the debugging tools to allow you to step through and trace them.
 It definitely has gotten better than in the early 2000’s, but still not as easy as it is to debug native code.

 It is harder to keep track of changes made to stored procedures than it is native source code.
-Unlike most native code IDE’s, there aren’t many ways to integerate source code control into the stored procedure development tool.
+Unlike most native code IDE’s, there aren’t many ways to integrate source code control into the stored procedure development tool.
 Because of this, most version control activities are limited to extracting the stored procedure as a CREATE PROCEDURE script and then manually importing into a version control system.

-My Personal Experience
+My Personal Experience with SPROCS

 I’ve seen that the systems I wrote that extensively used stored procedure passed security tests and were less prone to raise vulnerability testing issues.